How to Effectively Communicate with Frontline Employees

 Fully automated recognition systems score highest because they guarantee consistency.
 Birthdays and work anniversaries are acknowledged automatically.
 Every worker, in every location, regardless of their manager's workload or memory, receives the same recognition.
 It's predictable, reliable, and fair.

 Workers don't compare their recognition to some abstract corporate standard.
 They compare it to what they see their peers receiving.
-When long-tenured workers at Location A are celebrated for their work anniversaries but similar workers at Location B are ignored, resentment builds.
+When long-tenured workers at Location A are celebrated but similar workers at Location B are ignored, resentment builds.

 Keep Contact Lists Current and Accurate